If you’re not A/B testing your site, you’re leaving money on the table.

 3. Images, audio, and video

 I strongly believe in omnichannel marketing.
-Since I know I can’t reach every single member of my target audience through SEO-optimized text, I also create podcasts, videos, and infographics.
+Since we know we can’t reach every single member of our target audience through SEO-optimized text, we also create podcasts, videos, and infographics.

 If you have a library of videos at your disposal, one good idea is to A/B test video testimonials against written ones, or short infographics against longer versions.